On This Day In Judy Garland’s Life And Career – July 16

 12143096_1146469782048088_509187390420125402_n

 July 16, 1954: Filming on the “Born In A Trunk” production number continued on A Star Is Born.
-The filming began late, at 5:00 p.m., and finished the following morning at 1:40 a.m.
+Filming began late, at 5:00 p.m., and concluded the following morning at 1:40 a.m.

 Check out The Judy Room’s Spotlight on A Star Is Born here.